 Response DEQ is requesting EPA to grant authority to implement the state plan to DEQ statewide, excluding Lane County, and to LRAPA in Lane County (implemented by LRAPA in Lane County and by DEQ in the rest of the state).

-In a separate rulemaking, is proposing to add the following to OAR 340-200-0010:
+In a separate rulemaking, DEQ plans to propose adding the following to OAR 340-200-0010:

 “DEQ administers divisions 200 through 268 in all areas of the State of Oregon except in Lane County where LRAPA administers most air pollution control regulations.
 Subject to and when provided in such rules, LRAPA is authorized by the EQC as the agency to implement the rules within its area of jurisdiction.”